Jonarzz/DotaResponsesRedditBot/README.md

 * Add support for custom responses.
 * Improve tests.
 * Update Docs.
-* (If possible) Comment on post if title is a response.
 * (If possible) Add hero flair in responses (Waiting on reddit to support this in reddit redesign).